 It’s kind of surprising to me that one of my most popular recipes on the blog is my slow cooker goat curry.
 I honestly had no idea that so many of you eat and enjoy goat meat.
 I absolutely love it, and it really makes me happy to see that you all do too!
 I make my goat curry all the time, and while it’s definitely worth the wait… I’m an impatient girl.

 I want a big bowl of goat curry that tastes slow-cooked… BUT I want it fast.
 I like my curry… in a hurry.

 Since I want dinner on the table ASAP, I figure you guys do too – which is why I’m sharing my recipe for goat curry made in an Instant Pot, an electronic pressure cooker.
 If you don’t have an Instant Pot, I’m sure a regular pressure cooker will work just fine.
 The reason I love the Instant Pot is because I can saute the aromatics (onion, garlic, ginger, spices) and cook the curry all in one pot.
 It’s an amazing device that makes clean up a breeze.

 To make this goat stew even more comforting, I cut some potatoes in half and added them to the pot.
-I prefer eating this curry over basmati rice or cauli-rice, but sometimes I’ll just eat it by itself.
 It’s one of my favorite recipes to make during the colder months.

 - 1 bay leaf